Planning Commission like body to be formed in Bengal to honour Netaji: Mamata | Education

 She was talking to reporters after a meeting of a committee set up by her government to plan year-long celebrations to mark the occasion of the great freedom fighter's 125th birth anniversary from this January 23.
 Abhijit Banerjee and other members of the committee attended the virtual meeting.

-The day will be celebrated as ''Desh Nayak Divas'' in West Bengal, Banerjee said adding that a ''Jai Hind Monument'' will soon be erected in Rajarhat area near Kolkata.
+The day will be celebrated as ''Desh Nayak Divas'' in West Bengal, Banerjee said adding that an ''Azad Hind Fauz Monument'' will soon be erected in Rajarhat area near Kolkata.
 The slogan 'Jai Hind' was popularised by Netaji.

 The chief minister also proposed to form a National Cadet Corps (NCC) like organisation in state-run schools and colleges and name it 'Jai Hind Bahini'. ''If there is the NCC, why cannot we have a Jai Hind Bahini in every school and college?
 We should have a short film or a documentary on Netaji which schoolchildren can watch.
 A CD of songs related to Netaji will be brought out,'' she said.